-- (b) the Minister and the entity agree that the land is to be managed as a national park (Cape York Peninsula Aboriginal land). - (2) If the land becomes Aboriginal land- - (a) the grant of the land as Aboriginal land is subject to a condition that the land must become a national park (Cape York Peninsula Aboriginal land); and - (b) the Minister must recommend to the Governor in Council the making of a regulation dedicating the land as a national park (Cape York Peninsula Aboriginal land).
+- (1) This section applies to land, other than land to which section 42AB applies, that is not a national park or included in a national park if- - (a) under the Aboriginal Land Act 1991, an entity has entered into an indigenous management agreement for the land; and - (b) the Minister and the entity agree that the land is to be managed as a national park (Cape York Peninsula Aboriginal land). - (2) If the land becomes Aboriginal land- - (a) the grant of the land as Aboriginal land is subject to a condition that the land must become a national park (Cape York Peninsula Aboriginal land); and - (b) the Minister must recommend to the Governor in Council the making of a regulation dedicating the land as a national park (Cape York Peninsula Aboriginal land).